Identifying and characterizing superspreaders of low-credibility content on Twitter: Methods

-We begin this analysis by building a misinformation diffusion dataset from which we can identify problematic users.
-Misinformation is defined at the domain level, based on the \textit{Iffy+} list\footnote{\url{iffy.news/iffy-plus/}} of 738 low-credibility sources compiled by professional fact-checkers --- an approach widely adopted in the literature \cite{Lazer-fake-news-2018, shao2018spread,Grinberg19,Bovet2019,yang2020covid19}.
+We begin this analysis by building a low-credibility content diffusion dataset from which we can identify problematic users.
+To identify this content, we rely on the \textit{Iffy+} list~\cite{iffy_list} of 738 low-credibility sources compiled by professional fact-checkers --- an approach widely adopted in the literature~\cite{Lazer-fake-news-2018, shao2018spread, Grinberg19, Bovet2019, yang2020covid19}.
 This approach is scalable, but has the limitation that some individual articles from a low-credibility source might be accurate, and some individual articles from a high-credibility source might be inaccurate.

-Tweets are gathered from a historical collection based on Twitter's Decahose Application Programming Interface (API).\footnote{\url{developer.twitter.com/en/docs/twitter-api/enterprise/decahose-api/overview/decahose}} The Decahose provides a 10\% sample of all public tweets.
+Tweets are gathered from a historical collection based on Twitter's Decahose Application Programming Interface (API)~\cite{Decahose}.
+The Decahose provides a 10\% sample of all public tweets.
 We collect tweets over a ten-month period (Jan.
 2020 -- Oct.
 2020).
 We refer to the first two months (Jan--Feb) as the \textit{observation} period and the remaining eight months as the \textit{evaluation} period.
 From this sample, we extract all tweets that link to at least one source in our list of low-credibility sources.
 This process returns a total of 2,397,388 tweets sent by 448,103 unique users.